 This garden shows two distinct walls and stone paving that exudes quality and links the gentle flow of colours from the natural stone to the different red colours of the flowers.

-Sloping Garden Design Cotswolds
+Garden Design Oxfordshire

-The garden illustrated is for a client living in one of the Cotswold villages between Banbury and Cheltenham.
+The garden illustrated is for a client living in one of the Cotswold Oxfordshire villages between Banbury and Cheltenham.

 The detached house owners had already installed a timber red deck terrace.
 Our brief was to create a garden to not only integrate with the terrace but to make it far easier for the family to walk up the steps safely from the garage entrance up to the house.